 In addition to an application form, applicants will be required to submit at least 3 letters of reference, official undergraduate and graduate transcripts, and a personal statement relating their experience and interest in medical physics.
 The accomplishments, coursework, and research of those applicants will be judged against the latest requirements for CAMPEP residencies.
 The MPCC will assess each applicant for the appropriate credentials and prerequisites.
 If admission is granted, the candidate will be assigned a mentor based upon their interests.

 Students with existing PhDs who are admitted to the program must be self-supported.
 Private educational loans are available to students in certificate programs, and students are encouraged to contact financial aid for more information on such programs.

 Program tracking information, as required by CAMPEP, can be found here.

-Martha M Matuszak, Radiation Oncology Assistant Professor, NERS Assistant Professor
+Martha M Matuszak, Radiation Oncology Associate Professor, NERS Assistant Professor

 Kimberlee J. Kearfott, NERS professor, BME professor, Radiology Adjunct Professor